tlm/disttrust/README.md

     `certBundleFile` - optional location to output issued certificate bundle to

     `privKeyFile` - optional location to output private key to

+    All file options support a Mode, Gid and Uid options appended at the end.
+Example `privKeyFileMode`

 `action` - required